Shopify/unity-buy-sdk/EXAMPLES.md

 **Errors**

 On failure, you will receive a `ShopifyError`.
-The types of `ShopifyError` you will have to handle are `HTTP Error`, `NativePaymentProcessingError`, and `GraphQL Error`.
+The types of `ShopifyError` you will have to handle are `HTTP`, `NativePaymentProcessingError`, and `GraphQL`.

 `NativePaymentProcessingError` will be thrown when Apple Pay fails to generate a token while trying to authenticate the user's card.
 This error is unrecoverable and you should fall back to a different payment method, or allow the user to try going through the process again.

-`GraphQL Error` will be thrown when there is something wrong with the SDK.
+`GraphQL` error will be thrown when there is something wrong with the SDK.
 This error is unrecoverable and you should fall back to a different payment method.

 ```csharp
 cart.CheckoutWithNativePay(